 It’s easily forgotten he did not attain a seat in Westminster’s parliament by political adroitness.
 He first stood for parliament in 1979 and lost in an election that swept Margaret Thatcher to power.

 His gift was to be granted the safe Labour seat of Dunfermline East, his family backyard.
 An easy career path does not seem to have helped him with free time to support his homeland in its efforts for empowerment.
-It was not always so.
+He might have disliked Toryism but he practised it with a vengeance.

-The quotation at the start of this essay
+The quotations at the start of this essay

 The Red Paper

-Brown’s collected jottings altered my outlook from pink socialist hot-blooded teacher in Glasgow to enquiring nationalist.
-Naturally, I looked for guidance, got hold of a copy of The Red Paper, devouring it in a single sitting and a stiff back.
-The Red Paper was a Bible of socialism as it could be practised in Scotland.
-Second reading proved less of a drum beat.
+Brown’s collected jottings altered my outlook from pink socialist to enquiring nationalist (Back then I was a professional director and a dedicated dominie.)
+Naturally, I looked for guidance, got hold of a copy of The Red Paper, devouring it in a single sitting.
+The Red Paper was a kind of Bible of socialism as it could be practised in Scotland.
+A second reading proved it a lot less of a drum beat.

-To be candid, a great deal of it was incomprehensible, crammed with meretricious jargon glued together with woolly thinking.
-I don’t recall much about “Britain” as we talk of it now, not the Britain avowed socialists such as Gordon Brown so boldly protect from assault today at Scotland’s cost.
-The Labour party was then as now utterly dedicated to power residing at Westminster, yet each treatise attacking the centralisation of power failed to offer a lessening of Westminster control.
+A great deal of it is incomprehensible, not unlike some left-wing independence blogs today.
+It is crammed with meretricious jargon glued together with woolly thinking.
+I don’t recall much about “Britain” as we talk of it now, not the Britain Mr Interventionman so boldly protects at Scotland’s cost.
+It did attack power held by an elite, a fallacious protest thrown at the SNP, yet each treatise attacking the centralisation of power increased Westminster control.

 Power to the people – maybe

 The Red Paper was full of proposals for worker’s self-management, transferring power from the elite to the working class, expanding the public sector, profit participation, taming multi-national companies, criticism of imperialism, and attacks on the malignant influence of “the market.”
+Almost all of which Thatcher, and then Blair and Brown, reversed vigorously.
 Unless my memory fails me – few copies were printed, fewer distributed, mine loaned by my journalist cousin, Ian Christie.

 Brown’s enthusiasm encompassed a kind of independence.
-He was certain constitutional change would lead to socialism and socialism to social justice, which in turn, because The Red Book was essentially about Scotland’s ills, could only mean some kind of self-governance for Scotland.
+He was certain constitutional change would lead to socialism and socialism to social justice, which in turn – because The Red Book was essentially defining Scotland’s ills – could only mean some kind of self-governance for Scotland.
 But his ideal always fell short of genuine autonomy.

 Nationalism is not a disease

-Impressed with Brown’s certainty, his lack of any fear of independence – “nationalism should not be regarded as a disease” – I wrote his remarks, quoted above, in my journal, a beacon of light in a contradictory world of diverse socialist doctrines, from Italy’s Gramsci to France’s Sartre, from Sweden’s Olaf Palme to Scotland’s Hugh MacDiarmid, from H. G. Wells to Bertrand Russell, all purporting to be radically Left Wing, all dominated by the threat of succeeding Tory governments as the natural party of the United Kingdom.
+I thought it then a comprehensive illumination of Scottish political values in a contradictory world of diverse socialist doctrines, from Italy’s Gramsci to France’s Sartre, from Sweden’s Olaf Palme to Scotland’s Hugh MacDiarmid, from H. G. Wells to Bertrand Russell.
+In their day they all professed to be radically Left Wing, their humanitarian doctrines dominated by the threat of succeeding Tory governments as the natural party of the United Kingdom.

 When he became an MP, Brown’s socialist radicalism all but disappeared.
 Under Blair and the rejection of Clause Four, Browns party had become the party of business, a carbon copy of Conservative orthodoxy, only with a slightly different emphasis.
 What he had for the electorate was taxation cartwheels, shocks and rescue for the Bank of England and its satellites, and a smile remindful of rigor mortis.

-Only one choice can deliver the mechanisms of progressive change for Scotland and it isn’t Gordon Brown.
+Only one choice can deliver the mechanisms of progressive change for Scotland and it isn’t Gordon Brown or the Labour Party.
 It never was.